nyaosorg/nyagos/Doc/nyagos_en.md

 * `$` last argument
 * `\*` all argument

+You can change the mark for substitution with the lua-variable `nyagos.histchar`.

 ### Environment variable

 * `~` (tilde) are replaced to `%HOME%` or `%USERPROFILE%`.